 “Best Buy’s operating culture is a little insular,” he said.
 “Management and the board don’t have anyone who has deep digital experience.”

 Of its top executives, only Stephen Gillett, president of Best Buy’s digital and global business services, has digital experience, Gildenberg said.
 He was hired from Seattle-based Starbucks Corp.
-(SBUX) last month.
+(SBUX:US) last month.

 That’s why the board is likely to go outside to find someone new, said former Best Buy CEO Anderson, who held the job prior to Dunn.

 “I expect the board will look outside,” Anderson said in a phone interview last week.
 “The organization does need some significant change, and I would expect they are going to look for someone who can lead that kind of change.”